Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 Has your dog started to drool a lot?
 If your dog does not normally drool a lot but has started drooling everywhere, find out what is wrong and what you can do about it.

 Excessive drooling is one of the worst problems for some dog owners.
-Every time the dog goes to the water dish he leaves a mess, and a dog with facial hair is that much harder to clean up after.
-If you bought a drooler like a St. Bernard you might have known what you were getting in for, but if your dog was never a drooler before there might be something you can do about it.
+Every time the dog goes to the water dish, they leave a mess, and a dog with facial hair is that much harder to clean up after.
+If you bought a drooler like a St. Bernard, you might have known what you were getting in for, but if your dog was never a drooler before, there might be something you can do about it.

-Contagious disease that does not allow him to swallow—Think Rabies First!
+- A contagious disease that does not allow him to swallow—think rabies first!

-Other less common causes, like a portosystemic shunt, myasthenia gravis, polymyositis
+Other less common causes include portosystemic shunt, myasthenia gravis, and polymyositis.

 - Bad breath

-If you have looked at the reasons your dog might be drooling excessively, you have noticed that some of them are serious but many of them are nothing to be worried about.
-Unfortunately, you need to find out, and fast.
+If you have looked at the reasons your dog might be drooling excessively, you have noticed that some of them are serious, but many of them are nothing to be worried about.

-Some of the Tests your Vet might need to run:
+Some of the Tests That Your Vet May Need to Run

 - Exam under anesthesia to look for any lesions: Some of these causes will make a dog very sensitive under examination and the only way to find out what is wrong is to do an exam while your dog is under sedation.

-- CBC-a complete blood count to determine if there is an infection
+- CBC or a complete blood count to determine if there is an infection.

-- X-ray: If your dog has a tumor, for example, it may appear small but if it has invaded the jaw or sinuses it will not do much good to just remove it.
+- X-rays: If your dog has a tumor, for example, it may appear small but if it has invaded the jaw or sinuses it will not do much good to just remove it.